Jill Bolte Taylor and Anat Baniel in Conversation

 The movement lessons below are a demonstration of the power of the brain to change itself (neuroplasticity) for the better.
-It includes ways to set the brain up for successful learning that are discussed in our Huff-Post Blog.
+It includes ways to set the brain up for successful learning that are discussed above and in our Huff-Post Blog.

 Make sure to do the movements slowly, gently, and with close attention to what you feel as you move.

 Easy Movement for the Right Wrist and Fingers

 When you’re ready, below is the movement lesson turning to the other side.